A Labor Nurse Explains the Golden Hour: Must-Know Tips for Mamas

 Congratulations mama, you did it!
 You brought your beautiful baby into the world.
 Now, as you catch your breath and marvel at your little miracle, it’s time to embrace a truly magical moment: the Golden Hour.

-Today I’m going to tell you about this special time right after birth and why it’s so incredibly important for both you and your newborn.
+Today I will tell you about this special time right after birth and why it’s so incredibly important for you and your newborn.

 Follow @mommy.labornurse on Instagram to join our community of over 650k for education, tips, and solidarity on all things pregnancy, birth, and postpartum!